Public transport challenges and technology-assisted accessibility for visually impaired elderly residents in urban environments: Background

 \subsection{Barriers to inclusive urban accessibility}

-Accessibility is essential to urbanisation and has been characterised as a fundamental human right central to maintaining social equity and inclusion, especially for marginalised populations limited by mobility \citep{GILSOLA20181, UN-SUD}.
-The United Nations (UN) define urban accessibility as the extent to which an individual can navigate their environment and access essential services without hindrance \citep{UN-SUD, UNAccessibility}.
+Accessibility is essential to urbanisation and characterised as a fundamental human right central to maintaining social equity and inclusion, especially for marginalised populations limited by mobility \citep{GILSOLA20181, UN-SUD}.
 This is reinforced as a fundamental right in the UN Convention on the Rights of Persons with Disabilities \citep{Nykiforuk2021}.
 As urban areas expand and ageing populations increase, insufficient accessibility continues to pose obstacles to achieving equity \citep{WANG2022103611}.

-These environments serve as centres of economic activity, entertainment, social engagement, and innovation, yet often fall short in that regard \citep{Pineda2024}.
-Public transport plays an important role, with \citet{WANG2024103983}'s analysis of Hong Kong finding that, despite the city's transport-oriented design, location-based characteristics and overcentralisation reasults in uneven accessibility.
-With approximately 800 million people, or around 10\% of the world's population, being seniors, this number is projected to double by 2050 \citep[see][]{UNWSR}, while more than half of the elderly live in cities \citep{Padeiro2021}.
-Recent studies by \citet{ASIEDUAMPEM2024101935} and \citet{EISENBERG2024104837} describe barriers such as inconsistent and overcentralised transport services, as well as outdated or unmaintained pedestrian infrastructure.
+These environments serve as sociocultural, economic, and technological centres, yet often fall short in that regard \citep{Pineda2024}. \citet{WANG2024103983}'s analysis of Hong Kong finds that, despite the city's transport-oriented design, location-based characteristics and overcentralisation results in uneven accessibility.
+With approximately 10\% of the world's population being seniors, this number is projected to double by 2050 \citep[see][]{UNWSR}, while more than half of the elderly live in cities \citep{Padeiro2021}.
+Recent studies describe barriers such as inconsistent and overcentralised transport services, and outdated or unmaintained pedestrian infrastructure \citet{ASIEDUAMPEM2024101935, EISENBERG2024104837}.

-The number of people with vision impairments is expected to increase by about 60\% in 25 years, with an increased likelihood of developing vision loss through ageing \citep{WernerWahl2013}.
-Vision loss varies in severity and can impact the ability to navigate cities independently, with everyday tasks relying on sight becoming daunting, placing blind elderly people amongst the most marginalised groups in society \citep{Fraser2019}.
+The number of people with vision impairments is expected to rise by about 60\% in 25 years, with an increased likelihood of age-related vision loss \citep{WernerWahl2013}.
+Vision loss varies in severity and can impact the ability to navigate cities independently, with everyday tasks relying on sight becoming daunting, placing visually impaired elderly people amongst the most marginalised groups in society \citep{Fraser2019}.